The Fabulous Knobs: The Woods

 Post break–up, Anderson, Cornell, and Enloe created a band called the Collard Boys, then Woodpeckers, with Dan Baird.
 When Baird left the band in 1986 for a recording contract with his other band, Georgia Satellites, he had a Billboard charting Gold record with "Battleship Chains," a song Anderson had composed for the Woodpeckers.

 The remaining members of the Woodpeckers, continued on as The Woods, often playing with Adams on keyboards or Ron Bartholomew (The Hanks, The Accelerators) on bass.
 A unique characteristic of The Woods was Anderson, Cornell, and Enloe all contributed songs and took turns singing lead vocals.

 In 1985.
 The Woods' singled "Battleship Chains" was included in Welcome From Comboland: A Collection of Twelve Artists from North Carolina released by the British indie label Waking Waves Records.
-The expression "comboland" was coined by Mitch Easter and referred to the music scene in the Raleigh area, This project happened because writer Geoffrey Cheshire III convinced Raleigh's Spector magazine to sponsor Greetings From Comboland, a three-cassette promotional sampler of 26 North Carolina bands, including tracks by The Woods, that Cheshire personally delivered in Europe while on vacation.
+The expression "comboland" was coined by Mitch Easter and referred to the music scene in the Raleigh area, This project happened because writer Geoffrey Cheshire III convinced Raleigh's Spectator Magazine to sponsor Greetings From Comboland, a three-cassette promotional sampler of 26 North Carolina bands, including tracks by The Woods, that Cheshire personally delivered in Europe while on vacation.

 The Woods recorded their only release, the album It's Like This with the independent 2 Tone Records in 1987.
 Unfortunately, this album was "poorly produced."
 For its European release, the album was reissued by Demon and included additional tracks.